 You know those ideas are excellent; that’s why you captured them.
 But when you sit down to write these songs later, you’ve lost the energy of that inspiration, and the ideas go nowhere.
 The next thing you know, it’s the end of the year, and you’ve only written four songs.
 You wonder where the year got to, and you feel deflated about your songwriting.

 You’re not alone in this.
 Having a long list of unfinished ideas is the single biggest problem shared amongst songwriters that we speak with.

 Would you like to be free of unfinished ideas and instead write finished songs week after week?
-It’s so much more simple to do than you might think, and we’d love to step you through some ways you can do this.
+It’s so much more straightforward to do than you might think, and we’d love to step you through some ways you can do this.

 3. Don’t attach to the outcome.
 Write for the sake of writing.
-Practice flexing your creative muscles and simply write a song.
+Practice flexing your creative muscles and write a song.

 6. Get feedback on your songs.
-If you’re a songwriter who has a habit of sabotaging your songs, get feedback on your songs so that you can get some perspective on your own work.
-Feedback is an important part of every program in I Heart Songwriting Club.
+If you’re a songwriter who has a habit of sabotaging your songs, get feedback on your pieces to get some perspective on your work.
+Feedback is an integral part of every program in I Heart Songwriting Club.

-7. Choose your favourite 10 songs for your album.
+7. Choose your favourite ten songs for your album.
 After writing songs every week for a year and having feedback on each one, some of those songs will stand head and shoulders above the rest.
 Develop those songs that stand apart and put these songs together for your next album!

-And finally, if you’ve been writing songs week after week for the last year and you’re ready to take the next step with your songs, check out Level Up Club.
+Finally, if you’ve been writing songs week after week for the last year and you’re ready to take the next step with your songs, check out Level Up Club.